-If you are a freelancer who uses your home as your main place of business, you have probably filled out (or will) form 8829.
+If you are a freelancer who uses your home as your main place of business, and if you draft and send all your invoice templates from home, you have probably filled out (or will) form 8829 for your self employment tax.
 This IRS document is titled “Expenses for Business Use of Your Home” and is a common one for self-employed individuals to fill out each tax year.
 While you probably won’t recognize the form if you use common software services, you are still filling it out; they simply automate the process through a series of questions and answers.

 Discover our instructions for using the Form 8829 for your home business!

 Are you eligible for form 8829?

 Before you assume that the form applies to you, there are a few things the IRS wants to ensure before you go claiming any space in your home as a “home office”.
 The full details of the form are listed on the IRS website, but here are the basics.

 You must answer “yes” to one of the following questions to be able to get tax benefits from the form: